Sitomb® – Silicon tombac die casting

 Maximum corrosion resistance

-Sitomb castings are very resistant to corrosion because of their high copper content of 80%.*
+Sitomb® workpieces are particularly resistant to corrosion due to the high copper content of 80%*.

 High strength and elongation at break